FAQs

 There are dozens of EV models available to choose which one is right for you — ranging in price, brand, size, speed and more.
 EV prices vary when bought used.
 Brand new models can start around $30,000 though the prices varies considerably based on the make and model.
 Find more information on our website at https://nccleantech.ncsu.edu/?s=electric+vehicles, or at PlugInNC.com or FuelWhatMatters.org.

-Most existing battery electric vehicles (BEVs) cover the average daily commute which is typically less than 80 miles.
-If you have a longer commute or need to drive further during the day, most new electric vehicles can travel 100-300 miles before needing a charge.
+Most new electric vehicles can travel 200-300 miles before needing a charge.
 While charging at your destination (like your workplace, school, or shopping center) is an option, many EV owners find it most convenient to charge overnight in their garage at home.
+DC Fast chargers are high-powered chargers that can be used on long car trips to quickly charge your vehicle.
 There are thousands of EV charging stations located throughout the US, all of which can be found on a map.
 You can find the location of chargers near you or along your travel route at: https://www.plugshare.com or https://afdc.energy.gov/stations.

 There are several types of electric vehicles, including all-electric vehicles and plug-in hybrid electric vehicles(PHEVs) available today.
 Hybrid vehicles and plug-in hybrid vehicles combine gasoline engines and electric motors which allow vehicles to have a range equivalent to or greater than most vehicles on the road today.
-All-electric vehicle range can vary by vehicle, from 100 miles to 300+ miles on a fully charged battery.
+Newer models of electric vehicle range all provide 200-350 miles of range.

 Most car manufactuers offer plug-in hybrid and/or electric vehicle models.
 And many car manufactuers are planning to offer new and different options within the next four years.
 EVs and hybrid vehicles are available to buy from local car dealerships.
 Details about vehicles currently available in NC are listed at: http://www.pluginnc.com/vehicles/available-electric-vehicles-in-nc/.
 More information about purchasing EVs is available at: https://www.fueleconomy.gov/feg/alternatives.shtml.
 And a list of available EV models can be accessed at: https://www.energy.gov/eere/electricvehicles/find-electric-vehicle-models.

-Energy efficiency is one of the most cost-effective ways of saving on costs of operation and reducing a facility’s carbon footprint.
+Energy efficiency is one of the most practical approaches to reducing operational costs while at the same time reducing a facility’s overall environmental (including carbon) footprint.
 To learn more about the benefits of energy efficiency and project examples, visit the Department of Energy’s Energy Efficiency page.
-In addition, the Clean Power & Industrial Efficiency team at the Center provides energy efficiency assessments for industrial, institutional, and commercial facilities.
+In addition, the Center’s Clean Power & Industrial Efficiency team can provide more information on energy efficiency and renewable energy opportunities for your site.

 Opportunities to incorporate energy efficiency are plentiful.
-Often we find that sites that implement an energy management system have a better understanding of overall consumption and when to use equipment during peak and off-peak hours.
-Recommendations often include reducing compressed air leaks, incorporating variable frequency drives on high-consuming equipment and retrofitting to LED lighting
+Often, we find that sites that implement an energy management system have a better understanding of overall consumption and when to use equipment during peak and off-peak hours.
+Recommendations often include reducing compressed air leaks, incorporating variable frequency drives on high-consuming equipment, and retrofitting to LED lighting.
+One option for consideration is to conduct energy benchmarking, which enables you to compare your site’s energy consumption with peer facilities.
+See the US EPA Portfolio Manager website for useful information on tracking your site’s energy consumption.